Improving Multi-View Reconstruction via Texture-Guided Gaussian-Mesh Joint Optimization: Limitations and Conclusion

 \section{Limitations and Conclusion}

 We quantitatively observed that our refinement is less effective in scenarios with poor lighting conditions (see case 110 of Tab.\ref{table:dtugeo} and DutchOven in Tab.\ref{table:dtcgeo}).
 We refer readers to Sec.~\ref{sup:failure} of the Supp. for details.

-This work introduces a unified framework for joint geometry and appearance optimization, addressing the misalignment between geometry and texture in generic 3DGS pipelines.
-By co-optimizing mesh vertices and colors under photometric and geometric constraints, our method produces high-fidelity textured meshes with inherent editability.
-The integration of parametric Gaussians with mesh vertices further enables synchronized control over material properties and surface deformations, a capability absent in prior dual-track approaches.
-Our results demonstrate that bridging explicit mesh structures with implicit appearance modeling not only enhances reconstruction quality, but also unlocks new possibilities for interactive 3D editing.
+This work presents a unified framework for jointly optimizing geometry and appearance, mitigating the geometry–texture misalignment in generic 3DGS pipelines.
+By co-optimizing mesh vertices and colors under photometric and geometric constraints, we produce high-fidelity, editable textured meshes.
+Coupling parametric Gaussians with mesh vertices further enables synchronized material control and surface deformation, improving reconstruction quality and supporting interactive 3D editing.
 This advancement paves the way for more intuitive and efficient workflows in virtual environment design, digital content creation, and beyond, where cohesive geometry-appearance manipulation is essential.
-Future work could explore dynamic scene representations and real-time collaborative editing within this unified paradigm. {